joomla-framework/application/README.md

 ## Logging within Applications

-`AbstractApplication` implements the `Psr\Log\LoggerAwareInterface` so is ready for intergrating with an logging package that supports that standard.
+`AbstractApplication` implements the `Psr\Log\LoggerAwareInterface` so is ready for integrating with an logging package that supports that standard.

 The following example shows how you could set up logging in your application using `initialise` method from `AbstractApplication`.